×

 In its simplest form, “employment at will” means that an employer can terminate an employee at any time, for any reason (or no reason), provided it’s not an illegal one.
 Similarly, an employee is free to leave their job at any time, with or without cause.

 However, like most legal concepts, the reality is more nuanced.
-There are important exceptions and restrictions to keep in mind, particularly in states like California, where employee protections are robust.
+There are important exceptions and restrictions to keep in mind, particularly in California, where employee protections are robust.

 Legal Implications of Employment at Will in California